 Postnatal Depression and Its Associated Factors in Women From Different Cultures

 F. Abdollahi. et al.“Postnatal Depression and Its Associated Factors in Women From Different Cultures”.
-Iran Journal of Psychiatry Behaviorial Science.
+Iran Journal of Psychiatry Behavioural Science.
 2011 Autumn-Winter; 5(2): 5–11.

 Incidence Of Postnatal Depression In Malaysian Women

-A survey was done to show that at 6 weeks of postpartum period, the incidence of postnatal depression is lowest in Malaysia, especially in the malay community compared to the indians and chinese due to the women still observing their Malay traditional postnatal care practices.
+A survey was done to show that at 6 weeks of the postpartum period, the incidence of postnatal depression is lowest in Malaysia, especially in the Malay community compared to the Indians and Chinese due to the women still observing their Malay traditional postnatal care practices.